Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Perspectives

 Let us now try to understand the dramatic differences shown in Figs. 9 between the results of a free relaxation of all parameters of the model of Eqs (1-4) and those for clamped conditions.
 For that, Figures 10 displays $u_{shift}$, axial ratio and resulting internal energy that Al$_0.8$Sc$_{0.2}$N possesses during the MC sweeps at four different temperatures, namely 20K, 300K, 900K and 1500K, when all degrees of freedom can relax.
 Figures 11 display similar results but when the lattice parameters are frozen.
-Figures 10 indicate that the system is basically stuck in a WZ minimum at low temperatures (e.g., 20K) before being able, at, e.g., 300K, to spend time in the two opposite WZ minima (one with a negative$ u_{shift}$ of about -0.12 and the other one with a positive $u_{shift}$ $\simeq$ +0.12), as well as in intermediate states including around the non-polar H5 state for which $c/a$ is close to 1.2.
+Figures 10 indicate that the system is basically stuck in a WZ minimum at low temperatures (e.g., 20K) before being able, at, e.g., 300K, to spend time in the two opposite WZ minima (one with a negative $ u_{shift}$ of about -0.12 and the other one with a positive $u_{shift}$ $\simeq$ +0.12), as well as in intermediate states including around the non-polar H5 state for which $c/a$ is close to 1.2.
 Consequently, the polarization at 300K is much smaller than that at 20K.
-When the temperature further increases to, e.g., 900K and 1500K, much more states with $u_{shift}$ varying between -0.15 and +0.15 and $c/a$ varying between $\simeq$ 1.0 and 1.8, are accessed and become occupied more frequently.
+When the temperature further increases to, e.g., 900K and 1500K, much more states with $u_{shift}$ varying between -0.15 and +0.15 and $c/a$ varying between $\simeq$ 1.0 and 1.8, are accessed and become occupied more frequently because of their close energy.
 As a result, $|<Pz>|$ vanishes and $c/a$ converges towards 1.4 at these high temperatures.
+Overall, the relaxation of mechanical degrees of freedom in the NPT ensemble authorizes the system to access low energy lying states with vastly different magnitude and sign of the polarization (see Figure 10).
+This facilitates the transition from positive to negative polar states even at moderate temperature and therefore lowers the transition temperature.
+In contrast, clamped conditions restrict the accessible potential energy surface to a line with high-energy intermediate states, preventing an easy transition path from positively polarized to negatively polarized states and consequently maintaining a large polarization at higher temperatures.